topography-digital/t-jwt/README.md

 style="height: 100px; width: 100px;" />

 # Json Web Token (JWT) library for Dart
 Meant for usage in our web server library but also perfectly suitable for usage independently.
-Files issues [here] (https://github.com/akula-shark/t-jwt/issues) and see pub.dev page [here] (https://pub.dev/packages/t_jwt).
+Files issues [here] (https://github.com/akula-shark/t-jwt/issues) and see pub.dev page <a href="https://pub.dev/packages/t_jwt">here</a>

 ## Limitations
 - Currently only supports HS256 algorithm